Hiking Boots: How to Choose

 Materials impact a boot’s weight, breathability, durability and water resistance.

-Split-grain leather: Split-grain leather is usually paired with nylon or nylon mesh to offer lightweight, breathable comfort.
+- Split-grain leather: Split-grain leather is usually paired with nylon or nylon mesh to create a lightweight boot that offers excellent breathability.
 Split-grain leather "splits away" the rougher inner part of the cowhide from the smooth exterior.
 The benefit is lower cost, however, the downside is less resistance to water and abrasion (though many feature waterproof liners).

 Hiking Boot Midsoles